MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 **Accent color customization** - A lot of scenarios need several instances of WinDbg open, and moving back and forth between them can be confusing and take some time to figure out which one is the “right” one.
 We’ve added the ability to change the blue accent color to help visually distinguish sessions and make swapping between them easier.

-Just click the **View** ribbon and select an option for **Accent color** in the last section.
+Just select the **View** ribbon and select an option for **Accent color** in the last section.
 When future sessions are launched from recent targets, the accent color will be persisted as part of the target’s workspace.

 **Source tokenization improvements** - The source window now has basic support for tokenizing Rust source files and C++ SEH __try/__except/__finally/__leave.